-Detoxification, more commonly known as detox, is usually used as one part of a wider treatment program.
+Detoxification, more commonly known as detox, is typically used as one part of a wider treatment program.
 However, it can also be used on its own in certain circumstances.
 It’s very important to know that detox is not necessarily “rehab.”
 The medical detox level of care is going going to treat your problem, they simply exist to make sure you’re medically stable for rehab so you can begin your recovery journey.

 Detox is a monitored period of slowly weaning off drugs or alcohol in a safe environment until your body no longer has a chemical dependency on them.
 It’s important that this is done in a professional setting.
 Attempting to detox yourself can result in negative health effects and potentially be life threatening.

 Most Rehab’s in Tennessee have a detox as a part of their treatment program.
 In the situation you are only looking for a detox you can try searching for a stand-alone detox center or you can go to your local hospital for help.

 Tennessee Inpatient Rehab

 With inpatient rehab, clients recovering from addiction live in clinical environments, usually a group recovery home that is managed by a recovery professional.
 These programs involve several days of treatment that may include detox, therapy, and other programs designed to help clients reduce dependency on drugs and alcohol and build healthier habits.